ipastusi/memuse/README.md

 -h      Print this help screen
 -m      Use MB instead of MiB
--p      Allocate specified memory size divided into parts -s      Don't sleep on errors, ignored unless used together with -i -w      Wrap around and run in endless loop
+-p      Allocate specified memory size divided into parts -s      Don't sleep on errors, ignored unless used together with -e -w      Wrap around and run in endless loop

 Examples: